Can't connect to the network via TCP directly?, try this guide.

 - your PIA port is

-~/Storj/storagenode folder on your host and storagenode should now start and connect to the Storj network through PIA via TCP.
+That's it!
+The storagenode should now start and connect to the Storj network through PIA.

 6.1 Optional - How to manually edit the configuration parameters